Dry Your Eyes

 "Dry Your Eyes" is a single by English rapper and producer Mike Skinner under the music project the Streets.
-The song describes the protagonist trying to cope with his girlfriend breaking up with him.
 It was released in the UK on 19 July 2004.
 The song is the Streets' most successful single, reaching number one in the United Kingdom on 25 July 2004, six days after its release.
 "Dry Your Eyes" also went straight to number one in Ireland staying there for three weeks in a row.